MaqC254/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This will contain all the assignments U do for th DSA cousera course.
+This will contain all the assignments I do for th DSA cousera course.